zhangzhijian1227-bit/optical-analysis-toolkit/README.md

 )
 ```

-## What it actually does

-**`polarization.py`** - Fits Malus' law ($I = I_0 \cos^2\theta$), waveplate analysis (λ/2, λ/4), Brewster's angle determination, degree of polarization.
-Fits return parameters with uncertainties and R².

-**`diffraction.py`** - sinc² profile fitting for single slit, fringe spacing for double slit, grating characterization.
-You can also compute theoretical profiles to compare with.

-**`birefringence.py`** - Birefringence calculation Δn = Δ/e, channeled spectra analysis (spectral fringes), waveplate classification, photoelasticity.

-**`visualization.py`** - Plots with error bars, residuals, polar plots for polarization, spectral plots.
-The style is clean enough to put in a lab report.

 ## Notebooks

 The notebooks in `examples/` show how to use the toolkit on real lab data.
-The most complete one is `malus_law_demo.ipynb` which does the full Malus' law analysis from start to finish.
+The most complete one is `malus_law.ipynb` which does the full Malus' law analysis from start to finish.

 ## Dependencies